Clogged ducts can occur for a few reasons so have a read.

 Your breasts may become firm and engorged in this area.
 You may feel very tender and sore.
 You might see some redness over the area.

-Every breastfeeding experience is different and sometimes there is no clear reason as to why milk ducts block.
+Every breastfeeding experience is different and sometimes there is no clear reason as to why milk ducts clog, but here’ a few reasons:

 We’ve developed online video masterclasses to teach women like you HOW to massage their breast when they get an issue.
 These videos demonstrate what we teach women in clinic as well as the background anatomy of the breast so you understand your body better.
 Head over to our sister-company…